NSoiffer/MathCAT/README.md

 This is the fork of [MathCAT](https://github.com/NSoiffer/MathCAT) of Neil Soiffer focussed on the translations to the German speaking contexts.

+## Status
+This translation project was launched in the summer 2025 it is quite new still.

 ## How to contribute?
 This project is untertaken by the team of IT&Tech at the [IU University of Applied Sciences](https://www.iu.org/) and welcomes test-reports in the form of issues and proposed changes in the form of pull-requests.